erajasekar/erajasekar.github.io/_posts/2016-05-31-error-accumulation-java8-functional-validation-javaslang.md

 This works and processes all the valid dates, but this solution has several limitations.

-+ The validation stops at first error when start date is invalid, we will get to know that end date is also invalid only after correcting first date and retrying.
++ The validation stops at first error when the start date is invalid, we will get to know that end date is also invalid only after correcting the first date and retrying.
 It is useful to accumulate all errors so that all can be fixed at once.
 Especially, when doing validation of multiple fields, say a web form, and you want to know all errors encountered, instead of one at a time.
-+ The validation error has to be handled with in `parseDateToPeriod` as `Optional` can only hold valid values and not errors from invalids.
++ The validation error has to be handled within `parseDateToPeriod` as `Optional` can only hold valid values and not errors from invalids.

 ### Using Validation API in Javaslang